diemquynh-16/diemquynh-16/README.md

 # ABOUT ME
 Hi, I'm Diem Quynh.
-I'm a Data Science student interested in Data Analytics and Data Engineering.
+I'm a Data Science undergratuate interested in Data Analytics and Data Engineering.

 This GitHub is where I:
 - Practice programming and problem solving